ray-project/kuberay/apiserver/HACluster.md

 ```

 This environment variable allows to increase GCS heartbeat timeout, which is 60 sec by default.
 The reason for
-increasing it is because restart of the head node can take some time, and we want to make sure that the workwer node
+increasing it is because restart of the head node can take some time, and we want to make sure that the worker node
 will not be killed during this time.

 ## Testing resulting cluster